alank90/nasa-site/README.md

 to access the <datepicker> instance.
 This may be useful when you want to, for example, programmatically focus this input from a parent.
 In that case, the <datepicker> component may similarly use a ref to provide access to specific elements inside it.

+## Web Deployment
+First make sure to install Surge on your machine

+` npm install surge -g`

+Then issue command to build App

+`npm run build `

+Then cd to /dist/myApp

+and deploy to surge.sh

+`$ surge`

+Can create a file in home directory called CNAME that will hold your App name so dont have to enter it all the time when you redeploy the project.

 ### Links
 [Vue-Carousel-3d site](https://wlada.github.io/vue-carousel-3d/)